Warxcell/files/README.md

 # PostUpload

-`Arxy\FilesBundle\Events\PostUpload` event is called right after File Entity is created.
+`Arxy\FilesBundle\Events\PostUpload` event is called right after File object is created.
 It is NOT called if existing file is found and re-used.

+# PreMove

+`Arxy\FilesBundle\Events\PreMove` event is called right before File object is moved into its final location.
+At this moment file is still located locally. so `ManagerInterface::getPathname()` returns local filepath.

+# PostMove

+`Arxy\FilesBundle\Events\PostMove` event is called right after File object is moved into its final location.
+At this moment file is located in FlySystem. so `ManagerInterface::getPathname()` returns filepath generated from naming strategy.

 # PreRemove